 These specific value stream metrics help you continuously and systematically to see what’s impeding flow and enable you to remove bottlenecks in a sustainable way to meet business outcomes sooner and better.
 They form a key part of your continuous improvement journey, identifying areas to investigate while tracking the impact of any changes you make.

-Flow Metrics build on Lean manufacturing concepts such as lead time and cycle time associated with DORA over the years, taking it to the next level to provide a top-level view of how value-creating and protecting work travels between all key stages.
+Flow Metrics build on Lean manufacturing concepts such as lead time and cycle time associated with DORA standards over the years, taking it to the next level to provide a top-level view of how value-creating and protecting work travels between all key stages.
 For instance, while the DORA Lead Time metric measures code commit to code deploy, Flow Time measures the whole system from ideation to production—starting from when work is accepted by the value stream and ending when the value is delivered to the customer.

 Flow Metrics: Measuring Value, Not Actions

-While DORA and other Agile metrics focus on team activities, we know from systems thinking that we need to take a holistic approach as software delivery is a complex adaptive process.
+While DORA standards and other Agile metrics focus on team activities, we know from systems thinking that we need to take a holistic approach as software delivery is a complex adaptive process.
 Only with a macro view can you answer critical questions like:

 - Who the customer is (to define value being delivered)